-- 1.4.1 The amount of security required for approval of a degree program offered by a non-resident institution is the greater value of "(1)" or "(2)" below: - 1) \$100 000, - 2) An institution must make a projection of the program's total annual tuition and mandatory fees34 for a 12-month period and use one of the following two calculation options based on its schedule for collecting the total annual tuition: - a) where an applicant requires students to pay tuition fees in one or more installments throughout the year, with any single installment exceeding 50% of the program's total annual tuition, the applicant must provide financial security using the following formula: Security = Total annual tuition x 0.75; OR - b) where an applicant provides students with an option of paying tuition fees in two or more installments throughout the year, with no single installment exceeding 50% of the program's total annual tuition, the applicant must provide financial security using the following formula: Security = (Total annual tuition / 2) x 0.75. - 1.4.2 Security calculated pursuant to section 1.4.1 must be based on the same currency in which the tuition is paid.
+- 1.4.1 The amount of security required for approval of a degree program offered by an institution is the greater value of "(1)" or "(2)" below: - 1) \$100 000, - 2) An institution must make a projection of the program's total annual tuition and mandatory fees29 for a 12-month period and use one of the following two calculation options based on its schedule for collecting the total annual tuition: - a) where an institution requires students to pay tuition fees in one or more installments throughout the year, with any single installment exceeding 50% of the program's total annual tuition, the institution must provide financial security using the following formula: - Security = Total annual tuition x 0.75; OR - b) where an institution provides students with an option of paying tuition fees in two or more installments throughout the year, with no single installment exceeding 50% of the program's total annual tuition, the applicant must provide financial security using the following formula:

-34 Total annual tuition and mandatory fees is calculated by multiplying the projected total student enrollment in a program by the per student tuition and mandatory fees during a 12-month study period.
+Total annual tuition and mandatory fees is calculated by multiplying the projected total student enrollment in a program by the per student tuition and mandatory fees during a 12-month study period.
 An institution may use its own fiscal year dates as endpoints for the 12-month period or can provide rationale for using another 12-month cycle.